Coping with grief and how a personalised memorial can help

-How can a fitting memorial help?
+How can a personalised memorial help?

 When you think about your loved one, how do you remember them?
 Are they laughing while surrounded by friends and family?
 Are they at their favourite band’s concert?
 Or are they outdoors, chasing the sun?

-Creating an experience which represents a person and celebrates the way he or she lived can be one of the most powerful forms of closure.
+Creating an experience that represents a person and celebrates the way he or she lived can be one of the most powerful forms of closure.
 If you would like to write your own good-bye, get in touch with us anytime to find out how we can help.

 About Bare Cremation